svt217/FarePortalClusteringTask/README.md

 # FarePortalClusteringTask
 FarePortalClusteringTask
 There are 2 files:
-1. jupyter netebook file with completed Clustering task;
+1. jupyter notebook file with completed Clustering task;
 2. zip archive with jUpyter file.